mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Some weapons have additional special rules that will greatly affect their use.
 These special rules are listed under the Traits section of a weapon's description and are detailed here.

-**AP X:** This weapon has the ability to punch through armor through the use of specially shaped ammunition or high technology.
+AP X: #TODO This weapon has the ability to punch through armor through the use of specially shaped ammunition or high technology.
 It will ignore an amount of Protection equal to the AP score listed.
 Spacecraft scale targets (see page 167) ignore the AP trait unless the weapon making the attack is also Spacecraft scale.

-**Auto X:** These weapons fire multiple rounds with every pull of the trigger, filling the air with a hail of fire.
+Auto X: #TODO These weapons fire multiple rounds with every pull of the trigger, filling the air with a hail of fire.
 A weapon with the Auto trait can make attacks in three fire modes: single, burst and full auto.
 Attacks using the Auto trait lose any benefits gained from aiming.

 - Single: Attacks are made using the normal combat rules.
 - Burst: Add the Auto score to damage.
 This uses a number of rounds equal to the Auto score.
-- **Full Auto:** Make a number of attacks equal to the Auto score.
+- Full Auto: #TODO Make a number of attacks equal to the Auto score.
 These attacks can be made against separate targets so long as they are all within six meters of one another.
 Full auto uses a number of rounds equal to three times the Auto score.

 A weapon cannot use the Auto trait in the same action as the Scope trait or an aiming action.

-**Blast X:** This weapon has an explosive component or is otherwise able to affect targets spread across a wide area.
+Blast X: #TODO This weapon has an explosive component or is otherwise able to affect targets spread across a wide area.
 Upon a successful attack, damage is rolled against every target within the weapon's Blast score in meters.
 Dodge Reactions may not be made against a Blast weapon but targets may dive for cover.
 Cover may be taken advantage of if it lies between a target and the center of the weapon's Blast.

 Bulky: A Bulky weapon has a powerful recoil or is simply extremely heavy – this makes it difficult to use effectively in combat by someone of a weak physical stature.
 A Traveller using a Bulky weapon must have STR 9 or higher to use it without penalty.
 Otherwise, all attack rolls will have a negative DM equal to the difference between their STR DM and +1.